Navigating the CSCS Green Card Process While on Universal Credit

 3. Apply for Your CSCS Green Card

 After passing both the course and the test, you can apply for your CSCS Green Card online.
 The application costs £36.
-Once it’s approved, your card will be posted out to you — and you’ll be job-ready.
-If you’re receiving Universal Credit, your Jobcentre advisor may help cover this cost too.
-Don’t be afraid to ask — it could save you over £50 in total.
+Once approved, your card will be posted to you and you’ll be ready to start applying for construction roles.

-Why Online Training Works So Well
+Why Online Training Works So Well?

 Some of the biggest benefits include: